 - Accurate – more than most of the other rifles on this list

 Ranch use, hunting use and the target range.

 IWI US - Tavor XB95 Left Hand

-One of many great battle rifles, this is a newer design on the tried and true bullpup carbine that was made famous by the Steyr AUG, which incidentally is a contender here on the list for one of the best .223 rifles on the planet.
+One of many great battle rifles, this is a newer design on the tried and true bullpup carbine that was made famous by the Steyr AUG, which incidentally is a contender here on the list.
 IWI is a proven company that produces top tier firearms and is a major innovator in the firearms industry as well as on more specifically the military stage.

 Simple, compact and offering high power and high capacity, this is a very powerful little tool that lends itself well to close quarters combat and yet, has the accuracy and capability to be a hunting rifle, a target rifle and most importantly a fun gun for going through large volumes of .223 ammo.

 - Nice functionality for the non-AR segment of the market